 - The primary NIH organization for research on Bone Marrow Transplantation is the National Cancer Institute

 Bone marrow is the spongy tissue inside some of your bones, such as your hip and thigh bones.
 It contains immature cells, called stem cells.
-The stem cells can develop into the red blood cells that carry oxygen through your body, the white blood cells that fight infections, and the platelets that help with blood clotting.
+The stem cells can develop into red blood cells, which carry oxygen throughout the body, white blood cells, which fight infections, and platelets, which help the blood to clot.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)